Okay, let me be clear!

 Tips for you

-- Your attention on core subjects is preparation for getting admitted to the university.
+- Your attention on core subjects is a preparation for getting admitted to the university.

 4. Don’t Abscond Mock Examination